Cosmic-Chatter/Constellation/control_server/README.md

 ### Hiding tabs

-The Schedule, Settings, and Help tabs can be hidden from view by modifying the URL.
+The tabs can be hidden from view by modifying the URL.
 For example, to hide the schedule tab, change the URL to read `http://[Your IP]:[Your Port]/webpage.html?hideSchedule`.
 To hide both the help and settings tabs, use `http://[Your IP]:[Your Port]/webpage.html?hideHelp&hideSettings`.

-Hiding tabs can be useful when creating a status console for frontline staff, without showing them the deeper configuration options. **Note that these options can be re-enabled simply by modifying the URL, so this is not a secure method of limiting access.**
+Hiding tabs can be useful when creating a status console for certain staff, without showing them the deeper configuration options. **Note that these options can be re-enabled simply by modifying the URL, so this is not a secure method of limiting access.**

 ## Using the flexible tracker